csps-efpc/csps-llm/README.md

 ## Contributions
 Nothing makes us happier than constructive feedback and well-formed PRs - if you're looking to contribute, some areas where we'd love help:
+* Unit and integration tests - as easy or as hard as you like.
 * Auto-download of models from HuggingFace - easy
 * Support session suspend and restore when several are running concurrently - tricky
 * Switch to using llama-cpp-python's built in chat formatting - easy